Fifeshire FM

+History

 Fifeshire FM first started as a summer station known as Radio Fifeshire operating for just four weeks during January 1983 and broadcasting on 855AM.
 A year later Radio Fifeshire returned this time broadcasting for 46 days during December 1983 and January 1984 on 990AM.
 News on the hour came from Radio Avon in Christchurch.
 For the next 4 summers Radio Fifeshire returned to the Nelson airwaves still broadcasting on 990AM.

 At midnight on Thursday 28 January 1988, Fifeshire 93FM became New Zealand's 8th private FM radio station to begin broadcasting when Fifeshire began broadcasting permanently on FM in the Nelson region - rewarding the efforts of Fifeshire founders Kevin Ihaia and Digby Lawley.
 The first song that was played - as with all the previous AM broadcasts - was the Rolling Stones' "Start Me Up".

 To promote the launch to FM, Radio Fifeshire had organised Nelson's biggest outdoor concert.
 Australian bands Icehouse and Boom Crash Opera along with Nelson-born Sharon O’Neill performed in front of a crowd of 9000 people at Trafalgar Park.

 Fifeshire's signal was extended to Murchison in early 1992 on 94.1FM, and then to Golden Bay later that year first on 98.4FM, which was later adjusted to 92.0FM.
 Also in 1992 Fifeshire networked with Sounds FM in Blenheim providing a local show in both centres.
 This network was referred to as "Over The Top 93FM" - referring to both station's locations at the top of the South Island.
 This networking ceased in 1993.

 Also in 1993 a second station was started as Fifeshire Classic 99FM; similar to Solid Gold, this station played music from the 50s, 60s and 70s and broadcast on 98.6FM and later the 990AM frequency was also used for Fireshire Classic.